-1:15-5:00 State Police organized and working.
+1:15 - 5:00 State Police organized and working.
+Band and music instruction and practice at Assembly Hall.
 Recreation schedule arranged and posted daily.
 Watch for time of contest for your county.
 Recreation counselors will watch for possible conflicts with requirements of the courts and other official duties.

-5:15-5:25 RETREAT
+5:15 - 5:25 RETREAT.